 It’s not the first time I’ve tried this recipe, just that results had never been this good.
 I was taken aback when slicing the bread, so cottony soft and fluffy.
 I guess the difference this time is that I had gained better appreciation of making bread over time and had really been very careful in following every step of the recipe to proof, release gasses, stretch and fold, autolyse and not try to skip any of the steps (which I sometimes get impatient and do!).

 But be warned, it’s a sticky dough, from start to the end.

 - 260g Bread flour

-- Mix flour, sugar, milk and water roughly.
-Autolyse (just set aside) for at least 30 min.
+1. Mix flour, sugar, water roughly.
+Autolyse (just cover and set aside) for at least 30 min.
 This step is a must-do as water content is high, and autolyse helps flour absorb water.

 6. Flour surface and rolling pin lightly.
-Take one portion, roll out with a rolling pin, again pat away bubble.
+Take one portion, roll out with a rolling pin into a rectangle shape, again pat away bubble.
 (Note: the many round of flattening and releasing gases will help your loaf develop numerous small fine pockets and give it a very soft spongy and refined texture).

-- Fold 1/3 up and down inwards, then swiss-roll up and place in the baking tin.
+8. Roll out long and then swiss-roll up and place in the baking tin.
 Repeat for other portion.

 9. Final proof for 60-70min till dough reaches about 90% of the height of the baking tin

 10. Bake at 210 deg C for 30 to 35 min.
 I tented the top with aluminum foil after 10 min.

 11. Cool for at least 1 hour on wire rack before slicing.